infinitered/ignite/docs/boilerplate/components/Button.md

 ### `disabledStyle`

 The `disabledStyle` prop is optional.
 This can be used to style the `Pressable` component of the `Button` when the `disabled` prop is truthy.
-Values passed here will voerride anything set in the preset.
+Values passed here will override anything set in the preset.

 ```tsx
 <Button disabledStyle={{ opacity: 0.5 }} />